pkeilbach/htwg-practical-nlp/docs/getting_started.md

 make assignment_1
 ```

-In your terminal, you should see 56 failed tests. 😨
+In your terminal, you should see lots of failed tests. 😨

 But this is exactly what we want to see, since we haven't implemented anything yet! 🤓

+!!! info

+    You can find more details on how we handle assignments on the [corresponding page](./assignments.md).

-## Start the Jupyter Server
+## Jupyter

 Some of the assignments are accompanied by Jupyter notebooks.

+If your IDE supports it, you can execute the Jupyter notebooks natively in your IDE (e.g. using the [VSCode Jupyter extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter)).

-You can start the Jupyter server with the following command.
+IF you prefer the WebUI, you can start the Jupyter server with the following command.

 ```sh
 make jupyter